KhaledSabry/PkSoundProblem1/README.md

 created class of plateau Project which will hold all the information about Rovers journey in the constructor of this class we parse the input instructions as following
 - splitting the instructions into list of lines
-- validate that lines count more that 3 and odd number
+- validate that lines count is more that 3 and odd number
 - parse the first line to know the upper right plateauCoordinate
 - loop through the rest of lines two by two (the two line belong to one rover)
 - parse the first line to initialize the rover's position.